0xgalz/Virtuailor/README.md

 * Rename functions and vtables addresses.
 * Add structure offset to the assembly indirect calls.
 * Add xref from indirect calls to their virtual functions(multiple xrefs).
-* For AArch64- tries to fix undifined vtables and related virtual functions for firmwares.
+* For AArch64- tries to fix undefined vtables and related virtual functions (support for firmwares).

 ## How to Use?